wxt-dev/wxt/docs/guide/multiple-browsers.md

 wxt build --mv2
 ```

 When the `-b --browser` flag is not passed, it defaults to `chrome`.
-So here, we're targetting MV2 for Chrome.
+So here, we're targeting MV2 for Chrome.

 ## Customizing Entrypoints